max1220/lua-db/README.md

 Due to now having a shared metatable, the width and height can no longer be stored in the metatable as integers.
 Instead, call the db:width() and db:height() functions

 This repository also contains a few usefull pure-lua libraries for handling graphics.
 (Some of them can be used without ldb)

+The seperate modules can be loaded individually, or together.
+For loading them together, just call require("lua-db").
+If you want to load them individually, use require("lua-db.module_name"), where module_name is the name of the module you want to load.
+The C part of the module is loaded using require("lua-db.lua_db").
+Some of the Lua modules require this module.

 Here is some basic documentation on these modules